-The fair values of foreign exchange derivative instruments as of April 26, 2020 and October 27, 2019 were not material.
+The fair values of foreign exchange derivative instruments as of August 1, 2021 and October 25, 2020 were not material.

 Applied is also exposed to interest rate risk associated with its potential future borrowings.
-During the six months ended April 26, 2020, Applied entered into a series of interest rate contracts to hedge against the variability of cash flows due to changes in the benchmark interest rate of fixed rate debt.
-These instruments were designated as cash flow hedges at inception and will be settled upon the issuance of debt.
+During the nine months ended July 26, 2020, Applied entered into a series of interest rate contracts to hedge against the variability of cash flows due to changes in the benchmark interest rate of fixed rate debt.
+These instruments were designated as cash flow hedges at inception and were settled in conjunction with the issuance of debt in May 2020.